monhacks/patched-crystal/ReadMe.txt

 ~~0.3~~

-Slight time system adjustment.
+-Slight time system adjustment.
 This was done for the sake of a more broad use of all phases of a day from the players and to reflect better on the real world.
 Subject to change.

 Previous: